Getting Set up w/ Water on Windows

 Depending on what platforms you wish to develop for, Water and the Elements compiler have a few prerequisites you may need to install in order to have all the tools you need to get started with the platform.

-No special setup is required for .NET development.
-Water does optionally support explicitly running/debugging apps on the Mono version of the CLR, if Mono 4.x or later is installed.
+No special setup is required for development using the classic .NET Framework (version 4.8 and below), but depending on your needs, you might want or need to install additional versions of the .NET Framework and/or the Windows SDK.
+Water does optionally support explicitly running/debugging apps on Windows version of Mono, if Mono 4.x or later is installed.

 Setup for Cocoa Development

 A Mac running the latest Xcode is required to build Cocoa apps for Mac or iOS in Visual Studio (you will work on Windows, but Elements will communicate with your Mac in the background).